Spanish

 IMPLEMENTATION

-We follow the National Curriculum and have adopted the ‘Language Angels’ schemes of work, which we have adapted to meet the needs of our children.
-Spanish is introduced in year 3, when children have an understanding of phonetics, decoding, encoding and word classes on which to build.
+We follow the National Curriculum through the use of the ‘Language Angels’ scheme of work, which we have adapted to meet the needs of our children.
+Spanish is introduced in year 3, when children understand phonetics, decoding, encoding and word classes on which to build.

 IMPACT

-As the Spanish curriculum is defined and sequenced with attention to the types of knowledge – our assessment design is precise.
-Our assessment identifies the specific knowledge children have learned and can apply, it pinpoints misconceptions and is incremental.
+As the Spanish curriculum is defined and sequenced with attention to the types of knowledge, our assessment design is precise.
+Assessments identify the specific knowledge children have learned and can apply; it pinpoints misconceptions and is incremental.
 We identify how far each aspect of the curriculum has been mastered.
-The evidence of impact is subject specific and ranges from written outcomes, children’s articulation of learning and visual presentations.
+The evidence of impact is subject specific and ranges from written outcomes, children’s articulation, oracy tasks, and visual presentations.

 Types of assessment methods include: